Membrane labeling protocol

 Our abberior STAR membrane probes can be readily used to specifically label the outer plasma membrane of living cells.
 All our bright and photostable abberior STAR membrane probes are modified by cholesterol as a functional group.
 Since the dye itself is not incorporated into the membrane, our unique membrane probes do not change the composition of the plasma membrane by foreign substances.
 The natural behavior of the membrane and fluidity will maintain.

 In combination with our abberior LIVE dyes, you get a toolbox of super-efficient probes, that provide specific labeling of intracellular targets and outer cell membrane, making long-term multi-color live-cell imaging possible.
 Additionally, extremely low nanomolar probe concentrations reduce potentially toxic effects and cellular stress

 Our abberior STAR membrane probes are freeze-dried and shipped at room temperature.
 Upon arrival, the product can be stored for up to one year at –20 °C. Proximately before the staining procedure dissolve the probe in DMF or DMSO.
 Once dissolved the stock solutions should be kept at –20 °C, protected from light and moisture.

 Note: Depending on solvent quality the shelf-life of the stock solution might be significantly reduced compared to the probe in its solid form – even if stored at –20 °C.

 Staining of the outer plasma membrane using abberior STAR membrane probes

-The procedure described below has been successfully tested with our abberior STAR membrane probes in several adherent mammalian cultered cell lines.
-These procedures may not be optimum for a certain experimental conditions but have yielded consistent results in most instances.
+The procedure described below has been successfully tested with our abberior STAR membrane probes in several adherent mammalian cultured cell lines.
+These procedures may not be optimum for certain experimental conditions but have yielded consistent results in most instances.